dlt-rilmta/hunlp-GATE-emMorph-standalone/README.md

+# This is an archive repository to be able to conduct regression tests

+The content is stripped from: [https://github.com/dlt-rilmta/hunlp-GATE](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/Lang_Hungarian/resources/hfst)

+__Errors will not be fixed and no further development will be made.__

+__Visit [hfst-wrapper/README.md](hfst-wrapper/README.md) on build and usage instructions.__

+# The Original README.md content

 This directory should contain the binaries and the Hungarian HFST transducer file to run hfst.

 To get the binaries read the README.md in your operating system's directory.